How Forex Market works – Free Guide

 The Forex is universally recognized as the largest market in the world.
 Every day there are exchange of currencies for a volume of nearly 5,000 billion dollars (five thousand billion, or five trillion).
 To make a comparison and understand its magnitude, consider that the NYSE (New York Stocks Exchange), the largest in the world, where stocks and derivate are traded, every day on average there’s only a transaction volume of 22.4 billions of dollars.

-We must however specify.
-5 trillion is the volume generated by Forex in its entirety, but as we will see, this market is divided into different sub-markets, and what we are interested in is the SPOT market only.
-Here operate traders and retail traders (private traders and speculators) that we’re going to learn more about and take advantage of in the next course.
+We must however specify 5 trillion is the volume generated by Forex in its entirety, but as we will see, this market is divided into different sub-markets, and what we are interested in is the SPOT market only.
+Here we have so many players dealing with each other, banks, forex brokers, money transfer services, institutional and corporate traders, and also retail traders (private traders and speculators) that we’re going to learn more about and take advantage of in the next course.

 The SPOT Forex market is still huge compared to all the others, recording an average daily transaction volume amounted to $ 1,500 billion.
 The retail traders (private traders or small speculators) are a small part of this market and to participate they need intermediaries, who in the world of finance are represented by the Brokers.